PROS / Family Tree Maker is one of the few programs with stylish pre-made backgrounds to make your family charts look their best.

-You can also export and import entire GEDCOM files, single branches and reports.
-We like the sharing capabilities, especially with reports and charts, because you see other people's work and get ideas for your own projects.
-When you share your work, you'll have more opportunities to get tips and tricks from experienced users.
+You can also export and import entire GEDCOM files, single branches and reports directly into Family Tree Maker or Ancestry.com.
+We like the sharing capabilities, especially with reports and charts, because you can quickly sift through other people's work and get ideas for your own projects.
+When you share your work, you have more opportunities to get tips and tricks from experienced users.

-However, this software is powered by Ancestry.com, so the two are designed to go hand in hand to streamline your online research.
-When FTM finds a match on Ancestry.com, a small leaf icon appears near the person's name.
+When Family Tree Maker finds a match on Ancestry.com that corresponds with your family tree, a small leaf icon appears on the person's name.
 You can access any records if you have a membership with Ancestry.
 Although you get a free trial to Ancestry's database when you purchase Family Tree Maker, some files have members-only access.
-You'll get the most out of this software by subscribing to a full membership with Ancestry.com.
+It costs more, but you'll get the most out of this software by subscribing to a full membership with Ancestry.com.

-Family Tree Maker has a Places tab where you can map out your family's entire history.
-You can create a map report based on an individual or a family group's significant locations.
+Across a country or across an ocean, families migrate over generations.
+When you link locations to individuals, Family Tree Maker can map out your family's entire history.
+You can create a map report based on an individual or a group.
 As you move down your family line, you can see how your family got you where you are today.
 This feature offers options to view your mapped locations in 2D, 3D, aerial or road view.
-This feature is certainly not necessary for most genealogists, but it's still a cool addition to the software.
+A virtual map like this fits well with ancestor narratives and provides a clear demonstration of a family member's travels.

-Tracking and organizing your sources legitimizes your research and makes it easy for anyone you share it with to see where you got your information.
-The idea of recording and citing sources can be intimidating, but the Source tab in Family Tree Maker simplifies the citation process.
-You can add a source citation directly from this tab.
-Within the Source Citation dialogue box, you can add reference notes, media and other notes about the source.
-The Add Source dialogue box gives you standard fields to enter about your source and forms it into a citation so you don't have to worry about formatting it correctly.
-Family Tree Maker provides source templates for common sources like cemetery, census, state or church records.
-Data entry fields change to prompt you for the relevant information based on a source type.
-For example, a report card from your grandmother's elementary school fits the School Records template.
-From there, the data entry fields prompt you for student information like class year, institution, record holder names and comments.
+Recording and citing sources can be intimidating, but the software gives you standard fields to enter about your source and creates a citation for you.
+This saves time and teaches beginners how to cite sources properly.
+Family Tree Maker provides templates for common sources like cemetery, census, state or church records.
+For example, a report card from your grandmother's elementary school fits the "school records" template.
+From there, the data-entry fields prompt you for related information like class year, institution, record holder names and comments.

-Because this program is so intuitive, it's not difficult to breeze through it without consulting the help section.
-Though the help section does have some useful information, all the good stuff is online.
+Because this program is so intuitive, it's easy to breeze through tasks without consulting the help section.
+Though the help section has some useful information, all the in-depth info is online, with a FAQs page, phone number and email to contact customer support.
 Training tutorials for Family Tree Maker for Mac are available online or through the help menu.
-If you order a hard copy of the software on a disc, you'll also get a printed companion guide to help with extra tips and tricks.
+If you order the software on disc instead of direct download, you also get a printed companion guide to help with extra tips and tricks.
 Family Tree Maker for Mac is compatible with other types of genealogy software, so even if your family on the other side of the country uses a different program, you can send them your work and collaborate.

-Family Tree Maker for Mac 3 has extensive sourcing, reporting and research features accessible in the clearly marked tabs in the interface.
-Data entry is easy and flexible, and if you still have a lot of research to do, this genealogy software connects with Ancestry.com.
+Family Tree Maker for Mac has extensive sourcing, reporting and research features accessible through the clearly marked tabs.
+Data entry is easy and flexible, and if you still have a lot of research to do, this genealogy software connects with the data powerhouse Ancestry.com.
 FTM works best through Ancestry, but you'll need a full membership to the site to get the most out of this software because many documents are for members only.